kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 * Standardize how to describe available resources.
 Only allocated resources are visible through the APIs defined below.
-How to describe available resources is plugin specific because it depends on the kind of resource which attributes might be relevant.
-Plugins should use and document their individual approach for this (for example, defining a CRD and publishing through that).
+How to describe available resources is driver specific because it depends on the kind of resource which attributes might be relevant.
+Drivers should use and document their individual approach for this (for example, defining a CRD and publishing through that).

 * Provide an abstraction layer for resource requests, i.e., something like a “I want some kind of GPU”.
-Users will need to know about specific resource plugins and which parameters they support.
+Users will need to know about specific resource drivers and which parameters they support.
 Portability of workloads could be added on top of this proposal by introducing the selection of a resource implementation through labels and standardizing those labels and the associated parameters.
 The